charliesz/Ticklist-Climbing/README.md

 Münster United 2026_import_2
 ```

-The import does not overwrite existing collections or personal progress.
+The import does not overwrite existing collections.

 The import includes: